avaneev/prvhash/README.md

 properties.
 For best results, when creating (H)MACs, a random seed should be supplied to the hash function, but this is not a requirement.
-When each message in a set is given a random seed, this allows hashes of such set to closely follow the normal distribution.
-Without the seed, the normality of a set is achieved as a second-order effect, with the internal random-number generator (the `Seed`) having a strong distribution skew towards logarithmic distribution.
+When each message in a set is given a random seed, this allows hashes of such set to have a greater statistical distance from each other.
 In practice, the `InitVec` (instead of `SeedXOR`), and initial hash, can both be randomly seeded (see the suggestions in `prvhash42.h`), adding useful initial entropy (`InitVec` and `Hash` bits of overall entropy).

 32-, 64-, 128-, 160-, 256- and 512-bit PRVHASH hashes pass all [SMHasher](https://github.com/rurban/smhasher)
 tests.
 Other hash lengths were not thoroughly tested, but extrapolations can